MicrosoftDocs/visualstudio-docs/subscriptions/vs-azure.md

 Activate from the **Tools** category on the Benefits page of the [Subscriber Portal](https://my.visualstudio.com/benefits):

-1. Click on the “Activate” link at the bottom of the benefit tile.
+1. Click on the **Activate** link at the bottom of the benefit tile.
 ![Azure Tile](_img\vs-azure\vs-azure-tile.png)

-2. Fill in the required information to create your Azure subscription:
+2. Fill in the required information to create your Azure subscription, click the checkbox to accept the terms & conditions, and click **Sign up**:
 ![Azure Sign-up](_img\vs-azure\vs-azure-sign-up-cropped.png)